IBM/z_ansible_collections_samples/z_appliance_control_center/ssa_deploy_ansible/README.md

 Please ensure that the correct disk type based on the system configuration:

-- For FCP disk, ensure that valid values for 'wwpn1' and 'lun1' are provided
+- For FCP disk, ensure that valid values for 'wwpn*' and 'lun*' are provided
   - **Note**: When using FCP, the `disk*_id` variable represents the FCP device number used to communicate with the `lun` on the storage controller.
-- For DASD disk, the 'wwpn1' and 'lun1' values are not required
+- For DASD disk, the 'wwpn' and 'lun' values are not required

 This playbook will set up ACC, upload the images, initiate the install and then check the status of the install.
 The installation itself can take more than 15